hazadus/drf-nuxt-bookmarks/README.md

 # drf-nuxt-bookmarks

-Web bookmarking service consisting of Django REST Framework API backend, Telegram bot to receive URLs, Celery worker (process tasks passed by Telegram bot), and Nuxt/Vue frontend, written in TypeScript.
+Web bookmarking service consisting of Django REST Framework API backend, Telegram bot to receive URLs, Celery worker (process background tasks, e.g. downloads and Telegram notifications), and Nuxt/Vue frontend, written in TypeScript.

 The project is in development right now!
-Recent changes are list in [changelog.md](./changelog.md).
+Recent changes are listed in [changelog.md](./changelog.md).

 Any questions or ideas are welcome in project's [Issues](https://github.com/hazadus/drf-nuxt-bookmarks/issues) on GitHub.

-You can see the live demo (which I use myself and update daily) here: https://bookmarks.hazadus.ru/.
+You can check out the live demo (which I use myself and update daily) here: https://bookmarks.hazadus.ru/.

 ## Tech stack used